lindsaykwardell/starcomgame.com/rules/play/command.md

 Some cards (like [Jump Nexus](https://www.starcomgame.com/card-database?selectedCard=Jump_Nexus)) can increase a ship's speed, which allows for additional movement actions.
 The only time a Fighter can jump while having a speed of 0 is if a [Carrier](https://www.starcomgame.com/card-database?selectedCard=Carrier) is in the same system as the Fighter and it jumps to another system.

-You cannot move a ship from an opponent's system to another system an opponent controls.
+You cannot move a ship from an opponent's system to another system that player controls.

 ## Explore